NuevoFoundation/workshops/content/english/github-basics/activity-1.md

 # Room 1: The Fork in the Road

-{{< figure src="/images/room1_fork.jpg" title="The first room of the Code Dungeon, illuminated by a mysterious GitHub logo" >}}
+{{< figure src="images/room1_fork.jpg" title="The first room of the Code Dungeon, illuminated by a mysterious GitHub logo" >}}

 You awaken in a dimly lit room.
 A pedestal in the center holds a glowing GitHub logo.
-A voice echoes: "To proceed, you must fork the path ahead.
+A voice echoes: "To proceed, you must fork the path ahead."

 By path, the voice means a GitHub repository.
 Forking creates a copy of the repository in your account, allowing you to make changes without affecting the original copy.